Nanbu clan: Boshin War

-During the Boshin War of 1868-69, the Nanbu clan initially attempted to remain neutral.
+During the Boshin War of 1868–69, the Nanbu clan initially attempted to remain neutral.
 However, under the leadership of Nanbu Toshihisa and the karō Narayama Sado, the Nanbu clan later sided with the Ōuetsu Reppan Dōmei).
 On September 23, 1868, the Nanbu clan's troops joined in the attack on the Akita Domain, which had seceded from the alliance and sided with the imperial government.
 By October 7, Nanbu troops took Ōdate, one of the Akita Domain's castles.
 However, due to the collapse of the alliance, the Nanbu clan surrendered to the imperial army on October 29, 1868.
 After the war, the Nanbu clan's holdings were drastically reduced by the imperial government as punishment for siding with the northern alliance.
 While Hachinohe and Shichinohe Domains survived intact, a large area of what is now northeastern Aomori Prefecture was given as a resettlement zone for former samurai of Aizu Domain.
 The Nanbu were also briefly expelled from Morioka itself, and were assigned new lands surrounding the vacant Shiroishi Castle before being allowed to return to Morioka a few months later.
 Two years after the war, as with all other daimyō, the heads of all three Nanbu branches were relieved of their offices by the abolition of the han system.

 Meiji era and beyond

 In the early years of the Meiji era, the main Nanbu line was ennobled with the title of count (hakushaku) in the new peerage system.
 The Nanbu of Hachinohe and Shichinohe were also ennobled with the title of viscount (shishaku).
 Count Toshinaga Nanbu, the 42nd generation Nanbu clan chieftain, was an officer of the Imperial Japanese Army, he died in battle during the Russo-Japanese War.
 He was succeeded by his brother Nanbu Toshiatsu; Toshiatsu was a proponent of the arts and studied painting under Kuroda Seiki.
 As Toshiatsu's presumptive heir Toshisada died at age 18, Toshiatsu adopted Toshihide Ichijō, his son-in-law, as his heir.
 Toshihide was the son of Duke Ichijō Saneteru, who was a former court noble.
 Upon adoption, Toshihide assumed the Nanbu name, and after Toshiatsu's death, became 44th generation Nanbu clan chieftain.
 His wife was Mizuko Nanbu, a prominent figure in the Girl Scouts of Japan.
 After Toshihide's death in 1980, his son Toshiaki became 45th clan chieftain.
-From 2004 through 2009, Toshaiki served as the chief priest of Yasukuni Shrine.
+From 2004 through 2009, Toshiaki served as the chief priest of Yasukuni Shrine.
 The current and 46th clan chieftain is Toshifumi Nanbu, born in 1970.